The Road to Varanasi

 The Burning Ghat

 We arrived at the ‘burning ghat’ where a man stood telling us not to take photos.
 The last thing in the world we wanted to do at that precise moment was take photos!
 We just wanted to find the Ganpati Guesthouse and crash out!
 He offered to take us to the guesthouse, which it turned out was only a two-minute walk away.

 The Ganpati actually had a lot of character.
-There was an enclosed brightly coloured courtyard with hammocks, a fountain, murals on the wall and a roof terrace with terrific views over the river.
+There was an enclosed brightly coloured courtyard with hammocks, a fountain and murals on the wall.
+The roof terrace restaurant had terrific views over the river.

 Life on the Holy River